 Conclusion

 It can be concluded that majority of farmers had medium level of perception about climate change on agriculture and livelihood.
-There was positive and highly significant relationship between age, education, farming experience, extension contact, mass media exposure, land holding, occupation, livestock possession and social participation and their level of perception about climate change.
-Whereas, regression analysis of perception of farmers about climate change also shows that given same variables were contributing significantly to perception about climate change.
+There was positive and highly significant relationship between age, education, farming experience, extension contact, mass media exposure, land holding, occupation, livestock possession, social participation and their level of perception about climate change.
+The regression analysis of perception of farmers about climate change also shows that these same variables were contributing significantly to perception about climate change.
 The results highlights the need to improve mass media campaigns, extension services, and awareness programs so that even small and less-informed farmers can develop a better understanding of climate change and adopt suitable adaptation practices.
 Overall, the study suggested the need for targeted awareness and capacity-building programs for farmers.
 Strengthening climate literacy, ensuring the availability of climate-resilient technologies, and building strong farmer-to-farmer learning networks will be crucial to enhancing the community’s resilience to climate change.

 References